3. DFSο

 and-r

-makes sure that copy command preserves the time stamp and the ownership of a file.
-Option-r
+copy preserves the time stamp and the ownership of a file.-r

 One can restore in a similar way files and directories deleted from $HOME.